lafada/kalapy/docs/source/quickstart.rst

 Start the development server
 ----------------------------

-As you have defined your views, it's time to see it in action. *Rapido* provides a simple server for development purpose which can be lauched using the admin script like:
+As you have defined your views, it's time to see it in action. *KalaPy* provides a simple server for development purpose which can be lauched using the admin script like:

 .. sourcecode:: bash